All our books

 Artificial intelligence is, as the name suggests, artificial and fundamentally different to human intelligence.
 Yet often the goal of AI is to fake human intelligence.
 This deceit has been there from the very beginning.
 We’ve been trying to fake it since Alan Turing answered the question ‘Can machines think?’ by proposing that machines pretend to be humans.

-Can AI systems ever be creative?
-Can they be moral?
-What can we do to ensure they are not harmful?
 In this fun and fascinating book, Professor Toby Walsh explores all the ways AI fakes it, and what this means for humanity – now and in the future.

 More